hauze-v/web-dev/mdn-css/css-layout/intro-css-layout/NOTES.md

 In addition to being able to change the default presentation by turning an item from `block` to `inline` and vice versa, there are some bigger layout methods that start out as a value of display.
 However, when using these, you will generally need to invoke additional properties.
 The two values most important for our purposes when discussing layout are `display: flex` and `display: grid`.

 ## Flexbox ##
+Flexbox is the shortname for the Flexible Box Layout Module, designed to make it easy for us to lay things out in one dimension - either as a row or as a column.
+To use flexbox, you apply `display: flex` to the parent element of the elements you want to lay out; all its direct children then become flex items.

+The HTML markup below gives us a containing element, with a class of `wrapper`, inside which are three <div> elements.
+By default these would display as block elements, below one another.

+However, if we add `display: flex` to the parent, the three items now arrange themselves into columns.
+This is due to them becoming `flex items`.
+They are displayed in a row, because the initial value of `flex-direction` set ont their parent is row.
+They all appear to stretch to the height of the tallest item, because the initial value of the `align-items` property set on their parent is `stretch`.
+The items all line up at the start of the container, leaving any extra space at the end of the row.

+In addition to the above properties that can be applied to the flex container, there are properties that can be applied to the flex items.
+These properties, among other things, can change the way that items flex, enabling them to expand and contract to fit into the available space.

+As a simple example, we can add the `flex` property to all of our child items, with a value of 1.
+This will casue all of the items to grow and fill the container, rather than leaving space at the end.
+If there is more space then the items will become widerr; if there is less space they will become narrower.
+In addition, if you add another element to the markup the items will all become smaller to make space for it - they will adjust size to take up the same amount of space, whatever it is.